PathwayCommons/guide/_workflows/pathway_enrichment/visualize.md

 ## <a href="#background" name="background">II.
 Background</a>

-### Why Enrichment Map?

 Enrichment Map is a tool described by Merico *et al.* (Merico 2010) intended to  aid in the interpretation of gene sets emerging from enrichment analyses.
 In particular, the number, size and complexity of gene sets deposited in databases is continually growing, and this is reflected in the results of enrichment analyses.
 Even with most stringent criteria we can derive large numbers of gene sets and this poses several obstacles from the standpoint of interpretability.
 To see the value of Enrichment Map, let us consider our analysis of differential expression in TCGA-OV subtypes.

-#### A long list of pathways
+### Problem: A long list of pathways

-This pathway enrichment workflow begins with a detailed description of how to source RNA sequencing (RNA-seq) data for high grade serous ovarian cancer (HGS-OvCa) from patient samples (Figure 1).
-The HGS-OvCa have been classified into four expression subtypes including 'mesechymal' and 'immunoreactive'.
+Our pathway enrichment workflow began with a detailed description of how to source RNA sequencing (RNA-seq) data for high grade serous ovarian cancer (HGS-OvCa) from patient samples (Figure 1).
+The HGS-OvCa are classified into four expression subtypes including 'mesechymal' and 'immunoreactive'.

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_2 }}){: .img-responsive.short }